Multi-level approvals, infrastructure provisioning and management with Red Hat CloudForms

-With the evolution of cloud, the need for a centralized system that could manage all the integrated tools and tech was on the up.
-Thanks to cloud management platforms we have what we all were looking for.
-Cloud management platforms bolster monitoring and controlling of associated resources with all the necessary information about the tools associated.
+With the evolution of the cloud, the need for a centralized system that could manage all the integrated tools and tech was on the up.
+Thanks to cloud management platforms, we have what we all were looking for.
+Cloud management platforms bolster the monitoring and controlling of associated resources with all the necessary information about the associated tools.

 In this blog, I will be talking about some of the interesting features of CloudForms and explain its architecture & workflow with reference to a solution that we, at Opcito, provided to one of our customers.
 Let’s begin with the features of CFME-

 Features of CFME